Full list here

 Here it is:

-We originally built this bed in 2009 after I had tried to find a queen bed with a trundle without any luck.
+We originally built this bed a couple of years ago after I had tried to find a queen bed with a trundle without any luck.
 I thought it would be great with more sleeping space for guests or sleep-overs that B might have and it has seen plenty use.

 You can see the original T center post here: